ueberauth/ueberauth_google/README.md

     /auth/google?scope=email%20profile

-By default the requested scope is "profile".
+By default the requested scope is "email".
 Scope can be configured either explicitly as a `scope` query value on the request path or in your configuration:

 ```elixir
 config :ueberauth, Ueberauth,